thomastay/personal-blog/content/How-i-keep-this-blog-small.md

 ```
 ~\D\blog> hugo version
-hugo v0.89.4-AB01BA6E windows/amd64 BuildDate=2021-11-17T08:24:09Z VendorInfo=gohugoio
+hugo v0.91.2-1798BD3F windows/amd64 BuildDate=2021-12-23T15:33:34Z VendorInfo=gohugoio
 ```

 To keep up with software updates, I use Scoop as my package manager to manage my Hugo builds.
 Although Hugo subscribes to the 0-ver scheme, it is remarkably stable and I think upgrading only broke my builds once, very early on.

 # Editor

-I use Neovim to write blog posts.
+I use [Neovim](https://neovim.io/) to write blog posts.
 As I mentioned, I really just want to write into a txt file, but markdown lets me have titles, links and code snippets, so I use markdown but basically treat it as plain text.

-At work, I use VSCode with Prettier for Markdown documentation, that seems to work well too.
+I make quite extensive use of Neovim, and I'll address it in another post, but suffice to say that [Neovim has improved](https://neovim.io/charter/) [leaps and bounds](https://benfrain.com/neovim-0-5-lua-built-in-lsp-treesitter-and-the-best-plugins-for-2021/) from just a [fork of Vim](https://toroid.org/modern-neovim).

 # Theme